walleth/KHardWareWallet/README.md

  - great option for key-backups (writing down mnemonics which is the most commonly done thing currently for backups has the drawback that it often exposes the key) This way you can just buy a card and even give it to someone untrusted to keep for you.
  - ..

+## TREZOR

+The TREZOR is a great hardware wallet that is fully libre (hardware and software).
+In contrast to the official android library this library here uses [wire](https://github.com/square/wire) which has a smaller footprint (read more about it [here](https://github.com/square/wire#why-wire))

 # How?